ClickHouse/ClickHouse/docs/en/getting-started/install.md

 sudo yum-config-manager --add-repo https://repo.clickhouse.tech/rpm/stable/x86_64
 ```

-If you want to use the most recent version, replace `stable` with `testing` (this is recommended for your testing environments).
-The `prestable` tag is sometimes available too.
+If you want to use the most recent version, replace `stable` with `testing` (this is recommended for your testing environments). `prestable` is sometimes also available.

 Then run these commands to install packages: